epccs/RPUftdi/Host2Remote/README.md

 {"rxBuffer":[{"data":"0x5"},{"data":"0x1"}]}
 ```

+Above used an RPUftdi shield, connected to an RPUpi shield at address '1'.
+The shields were each mounted on an RPUno loaded with i2c-debug firmware.

 ## Read RPUpi Shutdown Detected

-Using an RPUno and an RPUftdi shield, connect another RPUno with i2c-debug firmware to the RPUpi shield at address '1'.
-And check if the button has been pushed to hault the host.
+To check if host got a hault command or if the shutdown button got pressed send the I2C shutdown command 4 (first byte), with place holder data (second byte).
+This clears shutdown_detected flag that was used to keep the LED_BUILTIN from blinking.

 ```
 /1/address 41